When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 The Final Stretch: Helping Your Child Manage End-of-Year Stress

 This is the quiet reality of high-functioning anxiety.
-It doesn’t look like panic attacks in parking lots or days you can’t get out of bed.
-It looks like over-preparing for a meeting you’ve already prepared for.
-It sounds like the 2 a.m. mental replay of something you said three weeks ago.
-It feels like a constant, low-grade hum of dread underneath a very competent exterior.
+Unlike the stereotypical image, it doesn’t look like panic attacks in parking lots or days you can’t get out of bed.
+Instead, this condition looks like over-preparing for a meeting you’ve already prepared for.
+Similarly, it sounds like the 2 a.m. mental replay of something you said three weeks ago.
+Most importantly, it feels like a constant, low-grade hum of dread underneath a very competent exterior.

-And because everything on the surface seems to be working, many people who live this way never seek help — or even recognize that what they’re experiencing has a name.
+Because everything on the surface seems to be working, many people who live this way never seek help or even recognize that what they’re experiencing has a name.

 “If I’m still functioning, it can’t be that bad.”
 This single thought keeps more people stuck than almost anything else.